-When comparing a Tibetan area rug with a hand-knotted wool Persian rug, a few differences will become glaringly apparent.
-For one.
+Contemporary Tibetan rugs are tied with a different knot than Persian hand-knotted rugs.
+When comparing a handmade Tibetan rug with a hand-knotted wool Persian rugs, a few differences will become glaringly apparent.

-A true Tibetan rug is very expensive.
-When we say a “true” Tibetan rug we are referring to a rug that was actually hand knotted in Tibet.
-When you think about the country of Tibet and how very small it is, you can understand that the number of Tibetan rugs that are being hand knotted and sold today are small in number.
+A true antique Tibetan rugs are very expensive.
+When we say a “true” Tibetan rug we are referring to a rug that was actually hand-knotted in Tibet.
+When you think about the country of Tibet and how very small it is, you can understand that the number of Tibetan rugs that are being hand-knotted and sold today are small in number.

 However, the popularity of these rugs is great, so rug weavers in both India and Nepal are copying the Tibetan rug designs and their colors and selling them on the market as a true Tibetan rug, even though the rug is not at all from the area of Tibet.

-When considering the purchase of a Tibetan rug, be sure that you are really purchasing a rug from Tibet.
+When considering the purchase of a Tibetan rugs 12 x 15 and Tibetan rugs 8 x 10, be sure that you are really purchasing a rug from Tibet.
 Ask the country of origin.
-Turn the rug over and make sure the rug is actually hand knotted and not hand tufted.
+Turn the rug over and make sure the rug is actually hand-knotted and not hand-tufted.
 Hand-tufted knots are made by machine so their lines are straight and standard and easy to detect.